Planning a trip to Alaska? Find out what to do near Wrangell St. Elias National Park in our Alaska Adventure Vacation guide!

 2) All of the Activities

 Like the outdoors?
 McCarthy has no shortage!
 Surrounded by the 13 million plus Wrangell St Elias National Park, our little town has an activity to sate any adventurer.
 Some of our favorite day trips are Glacier trips including hiking and ice climbing, a Bonanza Mine hike and, of course, River Rafting.
-You can also spend time exploring the historic mining towns of McCarthy and Kennecott through professionally or self-guided tours as well, ask us about our popular McCarthy Then & Now Tour that takes you on a journey through the past and present activities of the denizens of our little town.
+You can also spend time exploring the historic mining towns of McCarthy and Kennecott through professionally or self-guided tours as well, our popular McCarthy Then & Now Tour takes you on a journey through the past and present activities of the denizens of our little town.
 Take your vacation a step further and schedule a multi-day trip deep in to the wilderness, with only 110 miles of roads, there are millions of acres left over to explore by foot or raft!

 3) The (Lack of) Crowds!